 6 units: -unit non-GPA class, and 3-unit fieldwork component, graded pass-fail, must be taken concurrently.

 Prerequisites: Wills & Trusts; Elder Law (Course prerequisites may be waived with approval by the instructor.)
 Admission to the Clinic requires consent of the instructor.

 Classroom Component: Students must attend two full-day mandatory orientation sessions; one session before the start of the semester and a second session during the semester.
 MLPS students meet weekly for a two-hour seminar which focuses on developing the substantive expertise and skills necessary to effectively serve the client population.
 The seminar engages students in thoughtful discussion and practice-based learning about incapacity and estate planning, public benefits, interdisciplinary ethics, elder abuse, how to evaluate client capacity, end-of-life care and decision-making, and other issues.

 Fieldwork Component: Students meet with patients at a UCSF geriatric clinic and in their homes when patients are home-bound.
 Students represent low-income seniors in estate planning and public benefits coverage.
 Students learn transactional lawyering skills such as drafting advance health care directives, durable powers of attorney for finances, and simple wills.
 Additionally, students advise patients on issues of health insurance and evaluate their eligibility for public benefits, including Medi-Cal, In-Home Supportive Services (IHSS), and Supplemental Security Income (SSI).
 Students learn interdisciplinary collaboration as they work side by side with physicians and other UCSF medical professionals and engage in joint learning sessions.

-Details on the Spring 2014 Clinic can be found here.
+Application details for the Fall 2014 Clinic can be found here

 On July 24, 2013, 2 MLPS students presented their views on the first year of the MLPS.
 Event details can be found here, along with a PowerPoint presentation.